oatlog/oatlog/doc/report/main.typ

 noncommutative, so the optimized output program may be different based on what order passes were applied in even if a fixed point was reached.
 Concretely, we can consider the program `(x*2)/2`.
 Strength reduction could be applied first, giving `(x<<1)/2`, or the expression could be reassociated to `x*(2/2)` which constant folds to `x`.
 Depending on how the optimization passes are constructed, it is not obvious that the same simplification could be done from `(x<<1)/2`, in which case the program would be stuck in a local but not global optimum due to previous scheduling of optimization passes.
-While most specific scenarios of noncommutative passes can be resolved at the cost of only slightly complicating the compiler, the general problem of noncommutative and destructive passes cannot be avoided within such a compiler.
+Specific scenarios involving noncommutative passes can be solved by keeping the program in a canonical form, such as writing all shifts as multiplications and doing strength reduction as part of a later intermediate representation lowering.
+Such special treatment is however less composable and cannot fully address the problem of noncommutativity inherent to compilers applying destructive passes.

-== Phase ordering and peephole rewriting
+== Phase ordering and peephole optimization

 In an optimization pass architecture, the phase ordering problem is often framed as figuring out what sequence of passes result in the best performing output programs.
 For LLVM, such pass